-Writing Skills Information
+Communication and Writing Skills

-Writing is an important, transferable skill and is important for all career pathways.
-Establishing a solid foundation in writing skills will help you be successful throughout your future course work and career.
-Therefore, this course includes several written assignments with the goal to help you identify areas of strength and improvement in your writing.
-However, if you feel you could benefit from additional opportunities to improve these skills, below a list of resources at the UW and others accessible online:
+Writing is an important transferable skill for all career pathways.
+Establishing a strong foundation in writing skills will help you be successful throughout your future course work and career.
+Therefore, this course includes written assignments with the goal to help you identify areas of strength and improvement in your writing.
+However, if you feel that you could benefit from additional opportunities to improve your writing skills, a list of resources at the UW and others accessible online can be found on the SPH website.